What is carbon offsetting (and is it just another form of greenwashing)?

 Carbon offsetting in the built environment

 The built environment is a sector with a significant responsibility to reduce its contribution to the climate crisis.
-Emissions from buildings have only fallen 10% over the last decade, and as contributor to around 40% of annual carbon emissions, many firms in the sector have understandably turned to carbon offset programs to address their impact.
+Emissions from buildings have only fallen 10% over the last decade, and as a contributor to around 40% of annual carbon emissions, many firms in the sector have understandably turned to carbon offset programs to address their impact.

-Why carbon offsetting is causing controversy
+Why carbon offsetting is so controversial

 1. It’s potentially worthless